…tl;dr: that’s me in my wheelchair — this is one of my favourite photos of me and my kids… Batman, Robin, and Sparrow.

 Anyway, this is one of my favourite songs.
 It’s about a guy who disappears, and his buddies are pretty sure he has either been disappeared by the mob, or that he’s on the run.

-A little spot on the web to post longer thoughts on anything that catches my fancy...not necessarily for the consumption of others.
+A little spot on the web to post longer thoughts on anything that catches my fancy...technology, art, writing, role-playing games, philosophy, and other things.

 Short and sweet cyber and crypto news for the whole family!